 The tragic irony is that the British aim had been achieved prior to the battle without barely a shot having been fired.
 It is arguable whether a massed attack (described as a 'raid' in some British accounts) was really necessary to fix the Germans and prevent them being sent south to reinforce the Somme.
 The Allied preparations were visible to the German defenders, so the Germans were not about to send their troops anywhere.

-Fromelles (or Fleurbaix as it was known at the time) was a disaster and news of it was not widely promulgated.
+Fromelles (or Fleurbaix as it was known at the time) was a disaster, and news of it was not widely promulgated.
 It was described as a 'series of important raids' in which '140 German prisoners were captured' in some British documents.
 Downing’s account , detailed above, was the first eye witness account published; but not until 1921.
-Of the very few awards made, Sergeant Walter Banning of the 32nd Battalion was one of the few recipients, winning a Military Medal.
+Sergeant Walter Banning of the 32nd Battalion received one of the very few awards made, winning a Military Medal.